 1. Ask for help.

-Moving my website from WordPress to Squarespace wouldn't have been possible without my brother-in-law's amazing tech skills or my patron's financial support.
+Moving my website from WordPress to Squarespace wouldn't have been possible without my brother-in-law's amazing tech skills.
 Asking for help can feel vulnerable and difficult, but being vulnerable is essential to living a good life.

 2. It’s okay to delete or un-publish content online.